Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Theoretical background

 which is a dimensionless measure of the deviation of temperature from the critical temperature, one can define the critical exponent ($\lambda$) for a thermodynamic function $F(t)$ as~\cite{Yeomans}

 This corresponds to $F(t)\sim |t|^{\lambda}$, for small values of $|t|$.
-Obviously, at the critical temperature, $F(t)$ must either vanish or be singular, depending on the sign of $\lambda$.
-For quantities that are neither singular, nor vanish at $T_c$, ({\it e.g.}, specific heat, condensate fraction or chemical potential of a BEC containing a finite number of atoms), one can take $F(t)$ to be the difference of the desired thermodynamic function at $T$ and its value at $T_c$.
-Indeed, in this case, $\lambda$ is zero and our prescription will give $\lambda_1$ of the relation
+Obviously, at the critical temperature, $F(t)$ must either vanish or be singular, depending on the sign of $\lambda$ (for $\lambda \neq 0$).
+But sometimes (particularly in a QPT) thermodynamic quantities are neither singular, nor do they vanish at the transition temperature.
+A typical example is the heat capacity of a BEC, either a finite one or in the thermodynamic limit.
+In such cases, one can take $F(t)$ to be the difference of the desired thermodynamic function at $T$ and its value at $T_c$.
+Indeed, in this case, $\lambda$ is zero and the following prescription will give $\lambda_1$ (which must be positive) of the relation~\cite{Yeomans}

-for positive $\lambda_1$ (see Eq.~(2.21) of Ref.~\cite{Yeomans}).
-Since in this case, $\lambda$ is zero and $\lambda_1$ is the leading exponent of interest, the nature of the thermodynamic function near the critical point is determined by $\lambda_1$.
-Hence for such a situation, we {\it define} $\lambda_1$ as {\it the critical exponent} ($\lambda$).
-Therefore our modified definition is
+Since in this case, $\lambda$ is zero, $\lambda_1$ is the leading exponent of interest.
+The nature of the thermodynamic function near the critical point is determined by $\lambda_1$.
+Hence for such a situation, we {\it define} $\lambda_1$ as {\it the transition exponent}, given by